Client Relations Specialist Salary

 Popular Skills for Client Relations Specialist

-Client Relations Specialists report using a wide range of professional skills.
-Most notably, facility with Data Analysis, Oral / Verbal Communication, and Customer Relationship Management (CRM) are correlated to pay that is significantly above average, leading to increases of 22 percent, 15 percent, and 4 percent, respectively.
-At the other end of the pay range are skills like Sales, Account Management, and Customer Service.
-Those familiar with Customer Relations also tend to know Customer Relationship Management (CRM).
+Survey results imply that Client Relations Specialists put a diverse skill set to use.
+Most notably, facility with Data Analysis, Oral / Verbal Communication, and Customer Relationship Management (CRM) are correlated to pay that is significantly above average, leading to increases of 21 percent, 14 percent, and 3 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Sales, Account Management, and Customer Service.
+Those proficient in Customer Relations are, more often than not, also skilled in Customer Relationship Management (CRM).

 Pay by Experience Level for Client Relations Specialist

 Pay by Experience for a Client Relations Specialist has a neutral trend.
 An entry-level Client Relations Specialist with less than 5 years of experience can expect to earn an average total compensation of $40,000 based on 159 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Client Relations Specialist with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $41,000 based on 53 salaries.
 An experienced Client Relations Specialist which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $42,000 based on 32 salaries.
 A Client Relations Specialist with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $40,000 based on 12 salaries.

 Related Job Salaries